RachitaRani/expense-manager-frontend/README.md

 <a href="https://ng.ant.design/docs/introduce/en">NG-ZORRO</a>
 <a href="https://www.chartjs.org/docs/latest/">Chart.js</a>

-To install please go through the installation manual and choose compattible version accordingly.
+To install please go through the installation manual and choose compatible version accordingly.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.<br>
+<b>For backend SpringBoot code visit <a href="https://github.com/RachitaRani/expense-manager-backend"> Backend</a></b>

 ## Code scaffolding